 Her work has been published by Phaidon, World Editions and online by Palabras Errantes, and she is currently translating a collection of short stories by the Mexican author Rosamaría Roffiel (seeking a UK publisher).
 She recently translated The President's Room by Ricardo Romero, available now from Charco Press.

-Her translation of Margarita García Robayo's Fish Soup will be published as a collection by Charco Press in May 2018, and her translation of Eduardo Berti's novel The Imagined Land, is also forthcoming in 2018 from Deep Vellum Publishing.
+Her translation of Margarita García Robayo's Fish Soup was published as a collection by Charco Press in June 2018, and her translation of Eduardo Berti's novel The Imagined Land, is also forthcoming in July 2018 from Deep Vellum Publishing.

 As well as translating literature, working as CMC Translations she provides transcreation, proofreading, editing and revising on a daily basis for various private clients and agencies.